Sumitro Djojohadikusumo

 Due to political differences and allegations of corruption, Sumitro fled Jakarta and joined the insurrectionary Revolutionary Government of the Republic of Indonesia in the late 1950s.
 Considered a leader of the movement, he operated from abroad, liaising with Western foreign intelligence organizations while seeking funds and international support.
 After the movement's defeat, Sumitro remained in exile as a vocal critic of Sukarno, continuing to agitate for the downfall of the government.
 After the overthrow of Sukarno and the establishment of the New Order under Suharto, Sumitro was invited to return from exile and in 1967 was appointed Minister of Trade.
 In this position Sumitro set policies favouring industrialization through imports of capital goods and export restrictions of raw materials.
 He was involved in the high-level planning of Indonesia's economy, along with many of his former students from the University of Indonesia.

-After disagreements with Suharto on policy in the early 1970s, Sumitro was reassigned as Minister of Research before his removal from government posts altogether.
+After disagreements with Suharto on policy in the early 1970s, Sumitro was reassigned as minister of research before his removal from government posts altogether.
 Throughout the New Order, Sumitro leveraged his foreign and political connections to establish substantial private business interests and a political presence for his family.
 As his son Prabowo Subianto joined the military and married Suharto's daughter, Sumitro also continued to work as an economist with some influence during the 1980s.
 In the leadup to the 1997 Asian financial crisis, he began to call for greater deregulation of the economy but remained committed to the political structure of the New Order.
-Following his death, his children and grandchildren remain influential in Indonesian politics.
+Following his death, his children and grandchildren remain influential in Indonesian politics, with his son Prabowo Subianto becoming the eighth president of Indonesia.